smithy773/FM-Recipe/README.md

 - CSS
 - Flexbox
 - CSS Grid
-- Desktop-first approach, will update to a responsive design in the future
+- Desktop-first approach to the design, but website is still responsive.

 ### What I learned

 Learned to structure code better, keeping it easy to read and modify.
 Used general classes wherever possible, which made life easier when styling the website.

-### Continued development

-Should focus on applying proper responsive design, using JavaScript on websites, APIs.
+Got good practice in responsive website design.

 ### Useful resources